griquelme/tidyms2/docs/glossary.rst

     consensus annotation
         the process of combining the annotation of features in a group into a single annotation

+    DBSCAN
+        Density-based spatial clustering of applications with noise.

     data matrix
         A table containing extracted data from chemical species in wide format, i.e., each row of the matrix is associated with a sample and each column is associated with